Your attached message has been delivered to the 2144 members and

 .
 Nice to know.

-Cdn, all active and retired Air Canada and Air Canada Jazz employees can
+Communications is offering all active and retired Air Canada and Air Canada

 " ' "